Sergi López (actor): Career

 In 1991, he auditioned for French director Manuel Poirier.
 López made his film debut that year in Poirier's La Petite amie d'Antonio (1992).
-López did eight more films with Poirier, including his first international success, Western (1997).The film was entered into the 1997 Cannes Film Festival where it won the Jury Prize, and was nominated for an Oscar; López himself was nominated for the César Award.
+López did eight more films with Poirier, including his first international success, Western (1997).The film was entered into the 1997 Cannes Film Festival where it won the Jury Prize, and was submitted for an Oscar; López himself was nominated for the César Award.
 In 2000, he won the Cesar for Best Actor for his role in the French film Harry, un ami qui vous veut du bien.

 In 1997, he starred in Caresses, directed by fellow Catalan Ventura Pons.
 His resume includes films such as Dirty Pretty Things, Solo mía, and Pan's Labyrinth.

 In 2005, he returned to the stage to perform a monologue in Non solum, which he wrote and directed with Jorge Picó.

 López during the presentation of La maison at the 55th San Sebastián International Film Festival in 2007.

 After 2005, Sergi López expanded his film career with a variety of roles across European cinema.
 In 2006, he gained international recognition playing Captain Vidal in Guillermo del Toro’s critically acclaimed Pan's Labyrinth.
 He continued collaborating with prominent directors such as François Ozon in Ricky (2009) and Potiche (2010).

 Between 2009 and 2012, López appeared in several notable films including Leaving (2009), Isabel Coixet’s Map of the Sounds of Tokyo (2009), and Dominik Moll’s The Monk (2011).
 He also took roles in the French cinema landscape, such as Tango libre (2012) and Michael Kohlhaas (2013).

 In 2014 and 2015, López starred in films like High Society, Geronimo, and A Perfect Day, demonstrating his versatility across genres.
 His recent collaborations include appearances in Alice Rohrwacher’s Happy as Lazzaro (2018) and Terry Gilliam’s The Man Who Killed Don Quixote (2018).

 In 2020, he featured in Woody Allen’s Rifkin's Festival.
 Looking forward, López has filmed roles in upcoming projects such as Fabrice Du Welz’s Maldoror (2024) and two 2025 films: La terra negra, portraying Miquel, and Sirāt, playing Luis.

-Throughout his career, López’s multilingual skills and strong background in physical theatre have enabled him to navigate seamlessly between Spanish and French film industries, earning him critical acclaim and numerous awards.
+Throughout his career, López's multilingual skills and strong background in physical theatre have enabled him to navigate seamlessly between the Spanish and French film industries, earning him critical acclaim and numerous awards.

+He was awarded the ‘Itinérances’ prize in 2025 by the Alès Film Festival – Itinérances.